Materials Engineering Group

 - Environmental Stress Cracking in Polycarbonate

-If the research direction of the Materials Group is of interest to you, and you are in possession (or about to be) of a good Honours degree in Mechanical Engineering, please contact:
+If the research direction of the Materials Group researchers’ is of interest to you and you have or are about to complete a good Honours or Masters degree in Materials Science and Engineering, Mechanical Engineering, Physics or related discipline, please contact: